Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

-While Churchill could not have been happy when Ireland formally proclaimed a republic and left the Commonwealth in 1948, his spirit of magnanimity prevailed in Britain.
-The UK’s response was the 1949 Ireland Act, recognizing that Eire had left the Commonwealth, while providing that Irish citizens would not be treated as aliens under British law—virtually the same status as Commonwealth citizens.
+Churchill could not have been happy when Dublin formally proclaimed a republic.
+(Republic of Ireland Act 1948, effective 18 April 1949).
+But his spirit of magnanimity prevailed in Britain.
+The UK’s response was the 1949 Ireland Act, recognizing that the Irish Republic had left the Commonwealth, while providing that Irish citizens would not be treated as aliens under British law—virtually the same status as Commonwealth citizens.

 Featured Image: Lloyd George, Lord Birkenhead and Churchill leaving 10 Downing Street for negotiations over the Irish Treaty, 1921.